MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/troubleshoot-authorization-requestdenied-graph-api.md

 1. Log in to [Azure portal](https://portal.azure.com).
 Go to **App registrations**, and select your app registration.
 1. On the **Overview** page, record the **Application (client) ID**.
 1. Select **Endpoints**.
-It provides the information such as token endpoints thats will be used in the Postman configuration.
+It provides the information such as token endpoints that will be used in the Postman configuration.
 This sample use auth2.0 and token to authenticate with the Entra ID.
 In this case, you should record the **OAuth 2.0 token endpoint (v2)**.
     ![Check the endpoints of the app registration](./media/troubleshoot-authorization-requestdenied-graph-api/check-endpoints.png)
 1. In the **Manage** section, select **Certificates & secrets**.
 Create a new client secret or use existing client secret for testing.